ScreamingHawk/web-vlc/README.md

 To enable a download button for each video, set the value of `client.downloadEnabled` in `server/config.yaml` to `true`.

+#### API - OMDb

+[OMDb][2] is an API for IMDb.
+Using this feature will add plot and rating information for each of your shows.

+This feature is disabled by default.

+To enable this feature, optain a key from the [OMDb website][2] and add it to the setting `api.omdb.key`, then set the `api.omdb.enabled` flag to `enabled`.

 ### Video file structure

 Files must be organised like so: